analytics-bigdata/segment-personalize-workshop/exercise3/README.md

 For search-personalization recipes, the PersonalizeRanking API re-ranks a list of recommended items based on a specified query.

+### What You'll Be Building

 In this workshop we have been focused on building a user-personalization solution, so far trained on historical event data from Segment.
 In this exercise we will demonstrate how you can integrate recommendations from Personalize into your applications using a REST API.
-Once our API is in place, we will enhance it to demonstrate how traits on Segment customer profiles, such as recent purchases, can be used to filter recommendations from Personalize.

-### What You'll Be Building

-We will start by building an API Gateway endpoint that calls a Lambda function to fetch recommendations from Personalize.
-This example will show how to build a basic API endpoint to call Personalize directly from your applications for use cases where you will want to directly get recommendations.
-Then we will enhance the Lambda function to integrate calls to Segment Personas.
+We will build an API Gateway endpoint that calls a Lambda function to fetch recommendations from Personalize.
+This example will show how to build a basic API endpoint to call Personalize directly from your applications for use cases where you will want to directly integrate recommendations.

 ### Exercise Preparation